qiuxintao101/cobra/docs/detail.rst

 ----------------------------------------------------------------------------------------------

 Details
   Produced in rule ``pca_plot``.
 PCA is mostly used as a tool in exploratory data analysis.
 It is often used to visualize distance and relatedness between samples.

 FILES ``plots/heatmapSS_plot.pdf``
 ----------------------------------------------------------------------------------------------

 Details
   Produced in rule ``heatmapSS_plot``.
-Sample similarity was determined by hierarchical clustering using the Spearman correlation between samples.
+Sample similarity as determined by hierarchical clustering based on the Spearman correlation between samples.

 FILES ``plots/heatmapSF_plot.pdf``
 ----------------------------------------------------------------------------------------------

 Details
   Produced in rule ``heatmapSF_plot``.
 Peaks from all study samples were merged to create a union set of sites.
 Each column is a sample, and each row is a peak.
-K-means clustering were applied to the peak sets, cluster information can be locate in the file "heatmapSF_plot.txt".
+K-means clustering is applied to the peak sets.
+Cluster information can be found in the file "heatmapSF_plot.txt".